Learn About Horseback Riding

 That said, if you start riding later in life—say in your mid-forties—without any real prior training, you are going to have your work cut out for you getting into shape.
-Horseback riding builds and tones large muscle groups, and is great for cardio; but contrary to popular myth, the horse is not doing all the work—you are.
+Horseback riding builds and tones large muscle groups, and is great for cardio; but contrary to the popular myth, the horse is not doing all the work—you are.

 If you come into the sport already in good shape from playing a variety of sports or are currently physically active, the fact that you're already fit will help you tremendously.
 However, even if you are fit, riding is a sport that requires the use of muscles that other sports may not require.
 But, don't give up—a trainer will teach how you to ride the correct way, reducing the risk of injury to muscles and joints.

 The Hard Reality of Falling Off a Horse

 Another important consideration is that you will fall off the horse—that's a given.
 Whether you ride in lessons with a trainer, or on your own for an extended period of time on a regular basis, you will eventually fall or fly off the horse.
 It doesn't matter if you are on the safest horse, in the most controlled environment, and have been riding for years, at some point you'll be thrown to the ground.
 Horses are finicky and easily spooked and the truth is, they just don't want you on their back.

 And, when you are 45 years of age you don't bounce back like you did when you were ten years old.
 As we age, our reflexes slow down and we are not as supple.
 However, you can reduce the risk of serious riding injuries (to you and your horse) by working with an experienced trainer and always wearing a safety helmet.